dyonemura/CSE151A-Project/README.md

 ## Model Two
 Our second model, the Multinomial Naive Bayes classifier, demonstrated a slightly decreased performance compared to the SGDClassifier, with a testing accuracy of 64% vs. 67%.
 Additionally, the large gap between training and testing accuracies (24%) persists, indicating that overfitting remains a key challenge despite taking steps to reduce feature dimensionality.
 The hyperparameter tuning we performed confirmed that we has found the configuration that yielded the best performance, suggesting that further improvements will not come from additional tuning.
 Instead, some options to improve performance include employing more robust cross validation techniques (eg. k-fold) to help prevent overfitting to the training data, exploring other types of regularization techniques, and possibly exploring other methods for addressing class imbalance.
+---
+# Statement of Collaboration
+David Yonemura: Coder: Coded the exploratory data analysis, only on the entire dataset and not on the specific users and recipes.
+Also coded the text clean up, TF-IDF, oversampling, and SGDClassifier code.